claypotfrog/GNTSP/csv/readme.md

-### These are tables from the database as TAB delimited text files in case anyone wants to work with the data in raw form.
+### These the main database table as a TAB delimited text file in case anyone wants to work with the data in raw form.

 -----------------------------------------------------
 **dictionary.txt** is the main dictionary table containing the base form of every word found in the SBLGNT.
 There are six columns in each record.